 Here are some tips for discerning honesty in the recruiting process for parents.

-Your daughter gets a note in the mail from College A, and it reads that she is a top recruit for the class of 2022.
+Your daughter gets a note in the mail from College A, and it reads that she is a top recruit for the next recruiting class.
 You think, “Wow, this is great!”
 There is heavy interest from College A. They must really want her.

 The truth is, getting a letter in the mail, at any age, does not mean much.
 Here are some reasons your daughter may have received this letter.